-If you have reviewed any Black Duck On-Demand audit reports recently, you may have noticed improvements in the legal tab and the way we report on findings.
+If you have reviewed any Black Duck Audit reports recently, you may have noticed improvements in the legal tab and the way we report on findings.
 The new report format has received some very positive reviews, the theme being that it makes reported results more actionable.

 This classification represents license scenarios about which we recommend our clients gather more information and evaluate.
 For example, we suggest further research in the following cases:

-Third Party Commercial code that requires a commercial license from a vendor; the existence of a license agreement needs to be verified.
+Third Party Commercial code indicates that the code requires a commercial license from a vendor or that the existence of a license agreement needs to be verified.

 Custom licenses.
 Typically these are one-off situations where the copyright holders include some license language of their own creation.
-If the language is very clearly permissive, we empower senior consultants to call it No Conflict, however if there is any doubt, we put is under Research Needed to let our clients’ counsel make the call.
+If the language is very clearly permissive, we empower senior consultants to call it No Conflict.
+However, if there is any doubt, we put it under Research Needed to let our clients’ counsel make the call.

-The Black Duck On-Demand team is continuing to evolve our reporting capabilities, so stay tuned for future developments.
-If you have ideas, requests, issues, feedback, I’m very open to your thoughts.
+The Black Duck Audit Services team is continuing to evolve our reporting capabilities, so stay tuned for future developments.
+If you have ideas, requests, issues, or feedback, I’m very open to your thoughts.
 Contact me at phil.odence at synopsys.com.